ErichBSchulz/backbone.marionette/docs/marionette.application.module.md

 MyApp.start();
 ```

-Now the module "Foo" will be started, but the sub-module "Foo.Bar" will
+Now the module "Foo" will start, but the sub-module "Foo.Bar" will
-not be started.
+not.

-A sub-module can still be started manually, with this configuration:
+You can start a sub-module manually, with:

 ```js
 MyApp.module("Foo.Bar").start();